 A ridiculously high proportion of our time each week is spent at work, so it's no wonder that the workplace can be one of the biggest stressors we encounter.
-Thankfully, Dr Benita Perch and her team at IMI are trying to combat this with their series of corporate wellness talks that aim to help people see red flags before things get out of hand
+Here are some red flags of which to be aware, and tips on how to cope from Dr Benita Perch and her team at IMI

 Mental health is a topic close to our heart here at Honeycombers.
 Recently, I shared an article on LinkedIn about being able to ask for mental health days at work without fear of repercussions, and it generated quite a discussion.
 One person who replied with some really interesting information was Dr Benita Perch, a naturopathic doctor and the head of Corporate Wellness at IMI here in Hong Kong.
 She’s doing some really interesting work with her team by taking a series of courses into large corporate settings so they can help as many people as possible combat stress in the workplace, and we sat down with her for a chat to find out more about the stress situation in Hong Kong.